Curriculum

 - Discuss the receiving and requisitioning of medical supplies and equipment

-- Identify reasons for record-keeping in the central service department
+- Identify reasons for record-keeping in the sterile processing department

-- Recognize quality assurance principles as they relate to sterilization monitoring and other processes in central service
+- Describe quality assurance principles as they relate to sterilization monitoring and other processes in sterile processing

-- Identify consumable items used in central service
+- Identify consumable items used in sterile processing

-- Recognize OSHA compliance standards and explain how they contribute to safety in the workplace
+- Explain OSHA compliance standards and how they contribute to safety in the workplace

-- Identify safety guidelines, permissible exposure limits, and electrical safety concerns within the central processing department
+- Identify safety guidelines, permissible exposure limits, and electrical safety concerns within the sterile processing department

 - Identify guidelines for handling and disposing of hazardous materials

-- Identify different types of communication and distinguish between formal and informal groups
+- Distinguish different types of communication and between formal and informal groups

 - Define diversity

-- Recognize characteristics of teamwork and personal and professional development in central service
+- List characteristics of teamwork and personal and professional development in sterile processing

 Note: We reserve the right to change program content and materials when it becomes necessary.